pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 ```

 ## :warning: Warning
+In Python, input arguments are passed by **reference**.
 - When **mutable** objects are passed to a function, changes made to the object inside the function affect the original object outside the function.
-- When **immutable** objects are passed to a function, the function creates a new object with the modified value, and the original object remains unchanged outside the function.
+- When **immutable** objects are passed to a function, they cannot be modified inside the function, hence the original object remains unchanged.

 ---